 The agar tree grows to an average height of 21 meters and girth of about 1.5 to 2.4 meters.
 The stem is almost straight and fluted.

-(Picture Above: Trunk of an Agarwood Tree)
+(Picture above: Leaves of Agarwood Tree)

 The traditional agar growing areas show that it prefers acidic soil reaction.
 The mycorrhiza and other beneficial fungi which seems to be responsible for oil formation in the agar tree being soil borne requires acid soil for their population build up.

 The trade of agarwood products like oud wood and oud oil in Northeast India is prehistoric.
 There are mentions of agar of ancient Kamarupa (the ancient kingdom in the region of Assam which existed from 350 CE to 1140 CE) in the report of Chinese pilgrim Hiuen Tsang, Abhijana Sakuntalam of Kalidas and Asthasastra of Kautilya.